This year’s 42 Technology Bake Off was a hotly contested affair with twenty entrants rising to the challenge.

 Tom Hellier’s ‘So Long, and Thanks For All The Fish’ cake was also multilayered, with different sponges for each section of the earth’s core

-…but the overall winner was Sarah Knight’s ‘Slartibartfast’s Workshop’ cake which had brownie crust, multiple sponge layers, breadstick scaffolding, melted-mint ice caps, miniature earth-building tools, and an edible bowl of petunias.
+…and the overall winner was Sarah Knight’s ‘Slartibartfast’s Workshop’ cake which had brownie crust, multiple sponge layers, breadstick scaffolding, melted-mint ice caps, miniature earth-building tools, and an edible bowl of petunias.

 As the winner of this year’s 42 Bake Off, Sarah wins a one-of-a-kind 42 baker’s apron and a small amount of kudos!